 This course involves individual instruction in music performance for percussion instruments.
 May be repeated for credit.
+Prerequisite: None repeated for credit.
+Prerequisite: MUAP 1157

-MUAP 3157 Upper Division Percussion
+MUAP 3157 Upper Division Percussion This course involves individual instruction in music performance for percussion instruments.
+May be

-This course involves individual instruction in music performance for percussion instruments.
+MUAP 1161 Lower Division Guitar This course involves individual instruction in music performance for guitar.
 May be repeated for credit.

-MUAP 1161 Lower Division Guitar

-This course involves individual instruction in music performance for guitar.
-May be repeated for credit.
+Offered: As Needed